ETHMOID BONE ANATOMY

 • Functions:

-• Forms part of the anterior cranial fossa
+• Forms part of your anterior cranial fossa

 • Participates in the medial orbital wall